Scrolling effects always have been more related to touch devices. However, lately, many projects have used this feature,

-The solution to apply this effect, generally it was like a jQuery plugin or something similar and the basic idea was to divide the content into different areas which the user cold scroll into them, or click in some button and the page was responsible make the scroll automatic.
+The solution to apply this effect was like a jQuery plugin or something similar.
+The basic idea was to divide the content into different areas that the user could scroll into them or click in some button the page was responsible make the scroll automatic.

-So, the CSS guy says: “Take it easy boys!
-I’m comming with good news and we could do it only with CSS.
+So, the CSS guy says: “Take it, easy boys!
+I’m coming with good news, and we could do it only with CSS.

 CSS Scroll Snap

-Basically we can control the behavior of a content inside of a scroll container setting snaps in x and y axis.
+Basically, we can control the behavior of content inside a scroll container setting snaps in the x and y-axis.
 With these snaps, the wrapper will jump to each of these snaps after the user has made the scroll action.
 It’s something like: when the user once, go to this snap!
-After go to next snap.. and goes on…
+After going to the next snap.. and goes on…

 Let’s write a little bit and check this beautiful thing.
-But, first I’ll need to alert you that currently the support according Can I Use is not so good, so I recommend the Firefox.
+First, I’ll need to alert you that the support according to Can I Use is not so good, so I recommend Firefox.

 height.
 The magic happens here: